(Filed January 26, 2016)Jurisdiction

 - There are also issues about clotting with thoracentesis that are a reoccurring theme in many malpractice cases.
 The standard of care for a thoracentesis dictates that prior to performing the procedure, the patients clotting profile is assessed for abnormalities that would tend to make a patient more susceptible to uncontrolled bleeding during and after a thoracentesis.
 In addition, the standard of care dictates that a patient on Plavix or patients that otherwise have an abnormal clotting profile receive therapeutic and prophylactic platelet infusions prior to the thoracentesis to counter the effects of Plavix, which inhibits platelet aggregation.

 - Yet another issue with thoracentesis involves monitoring patients after the procedure.
-The standard of care requires periodic assessment of the patient's respirations, pulse, blood pressure and pain every two hours after completion of the procedure for possible complications for at least 24 hours.
+The standard of care requires periodic assessment of the patient's respiration, pulse, blood pressure, and pain every two hours after completion of the procedure for possible complications for at least 24 hours.

 - Looking for co-counsel for your malpractice claim?
 Learn about what Miller & Zois can deliver to you and your client.

 - An endocarditis misdiagnosis case filed in 2018

 - Learn more about surgical malpractice cases in Maryland and the settlement and trial value of specific types of claims.

 - CALL 800-553-8082 or get a free online medical malpractice serious injury and wrongful death claims.
 Miller & Zois handles medical negligence claims throughout the entire state of Maryland and Washington, D.C.